- 6.7 in

 - Larger than a Dark-eyed Junco, smaller than an American Robin.

 - Papamoscas ilanero (Spanish)

-- The Say's Phoebe breeds farther north than any other flycatcher, seemingly limited only by the lack of nest sites.
-It breeds north past tree line, and may be following the Alaska pipeline even farther north, nesting on the pipeline itself.
+- The Say's Phoebe breeds farther north than any other flycatcher and is seemingly limited only by the lack of nest sites.
+Its breeding range extends from central Mexico all the way to the arctic tundra.
+It may be following the Alaska pipeline even farther north, nesting on the pipeline itself.

 - Clutch Size

 - Number of Broods